Get News & Updates Directly To Your Inbox

-Kidney disease occurs very slowly, so there may not be early symptoms.
-Farther along, signs may include:
+Kidney disease occurs very slowly, so you may not experience any symptoms early on.
+As the disease progresses, signs may include:

 If you have diabetes, you should talk to your doctor about getting your urine checked for albumin once a year.
-Albumin is a blood protein and a high level in your urine can indicate kidney disease.
+Albumin is a blood protein.
+A high level in your urine can indicate kidney disease.

-The good news is that with careful monitoring, medications and lifestyle changes kidney disease can be managed.
-According to the National Institutes of Health (NIH), some of those lifestyle changes include:
+Here’s the good news: Kidney disease can be managed with careful monitoring, medications and lifestyle changes.
+According to the National Institutes of Health (NIH), some of these lifestyle changes include:

-There’s a reason why people have referred to diabetes as a multi organ disease.
-Besides affecting the pancreas, if mismanaged diabetes can affect many other organs such as the eyes and nerves.
+There’s a reason why people have referred to diabetes as a multi-organ disease.
+Along with affecting the pancreas, diabetes can harm many other organs – including the eyes and nerves – if mismanaged.

-Diabetes raises the risk factor for a number of conditions and one of the most serious of these is kidney disease.
-In fact, in 2011 diabetes was listed as the primary cause of kidney failure in 44 percent of all new cases1.
-But what does diabetes have to do with the kidneys?
+Diabetes raises the risk for a number of conditions.
+One of the most serious is kidney disease.
+Diabetes is the primary cause of kidney failure in 44 percent of all new cases.

-If kidney disease gets worse over time it can lead to kidney failure, which means you have less than 15 percent normal kidney function.
-This leads to the build-up of waste products and extra water in your body.
-End-stage renal disease (ESRD) is kidney failure that needs to be treated either by dialysis or kidney transplantation.
-But there is good news: with proper care and lifestyle changes, fewer than 10 percent of people with diabetes develop kidney failure.
+If kidney disease grows worse over time, it can lead to kidney failure.
+Individuals with kidney failure have less than 15 percent normal kidney function.
+This leads to the build-up of waste products and extra water in the body.
+End-stage renal disease (ESRD) is kidney failure that needs to be treated by dialysis or kidney transplantation.
+Fortunately, with proper care and lifestyle changes, fewer than 10 percent of people with diabetes develop kidney failure.